Quick Tip: Make Work Path and Stroke Path

 This work path acts like ant other vector shape so you can easily resize it, rotate, change its shape using the Pen Tool options: add/delete/convert anchor point.
 To select the Photoshop path use the Path Selection Tool; right click on the path and you will see the options that you have for this path.
 We'll talk about ways in which you can use paths in the next tutorial.

-Create an Work Path from Text
+Create a Work Path from Text In Photoshop

 To make a work path from text first you have to select the text(press CTRL+click on the Text Layer Thumbnail.
 Then go to Path Tab click on the button from the right side and choose Make Work Path.